SafeBreach integrates with Microsoft Defender ATP to maximize security

 SafeBreach is part of an entirely new category of products called Breach and Attack Simulation (BAS) tools, as defined by Gartner.
 The SafeBreach platform constantly probes and simulates attacks against your network and endpoints, leveraging the largest hack attack playbook in existence with over 7,000 attack types as of July 2019.
 The SafeBreach GRID risk analysis engine and dashboard gives Blue Teams real-time analysis of which security gaps and configuration engines to prioritize based on an analysis of business risk.
 By providing this information, SafeBreach works in an integrated manner with Microsoft Defender ATP to accelerate mitigation, improve prioritization and strengthen the security stance of companies that use the two products together.

 In this manner, SafeBreach extends well beyond pen testing to become a platform that can make your security posture stronger, in conjunction with Microsoft Defender ATP, and make your security team more effective.
 Delivered as a service, on-premise, or in hybrid configurations, SafeBreach’s BAS platform uses its patented, 100% safe, framework to launch real attacks against real production environments to highlight where security systems and settings are protecting you effectively, and where security needs to be improved.
-This can mean identifying configuration problems in network or device software, or poorly tuned security policies on security tools and software.
-SafeBreach can probe against thousands of popular security security controls.
+This can mean identifying configuration problems in-network or device software, or poorly tuned security policies on security tools and software.
+SafeBreach can probe against thousands of popular security controls.
 So if you are running a mixed environment with Microsoft Defender ATP and other security systems for DLP, anti-virus, intelligent firewalling, or anomaly detection, SafeBreach can assess risks and weaknesses in those systems and their setups, as well.

-With SafeBreach, security team can:
+With SafeBreach, security teams can:

 Security teams can quickly deploy SafeBreach cloud, network, and endpoint simulators into their production environments, delivering a broad coverage at all levels of exposure.
 With SafeBreach, you can control the simulations to run, focusing on attack types, critical locations or sensitive data assets relevant to your organization.

 For building simulated attacks, SafeBreach compiles and publishes its “Hacker Playbook,”.
 With more than 7,000 methods, the Hacker Playbook is the most comprehensive and up-to-date set of known breach methods of any breach and attack simulation platform.
 The Hacker Playbook also includes attack methods sourced through original research by SafeBreach Labs.
-SafeBreach updates the playbook as soon as new breach methods are published, across a variety of industry standard databases and knowledge bases including MITRE ATT&CK techniques, known threat groups and campaigns, and US-CERT Alerts.
+SafeBreach updates the playbook as soon as new breach methods are published, across a variety of industry-standard databases and knowledge bases including MITRE ATT&CK techniques, known threat groups and campaigns, and US-CERT Alerts.
 For US CERT alerts SafeBreach updates within 24 hours, which means customers running SafeBreach and Microsoft Defender ATP 24x7 will always be covered.
 SafeBreach does this with zero drag or performance latency.
 An additional benefit of executing real attacks against real environments is that the SafeBreach platform exposes actual breaches and has zero false positives."